‘Ode to the Tree Cutting Man’

-Though there isn’t much I haven’t seen in the tree cutting world, I’m still amazed just how arborists are able to remove a gargantuan tree from a tight backyard, while leaving the house standing, the gutters attached, the utility shed un-dented, and everything left in place (well, most everything).
+Though there isn’t much I haven’t seen in the tree cutting world, I’m still amazed just how arborists are able to remove a gargantuan tree from a tight backyard, while leaving the house standing, the gutters attached, the utility shed un-dented, and everything left in place (well, most everything – ha!).

-Yes, I call tree cutters ‘arborists’.
+Yes, I unapologetically call tree cutters ‘arborists’.
 I know we’ve reserved the title for those who are certified.
 But an arborist is ‘anyone who possesses the necessary skills to care for individual trees.’
-That would have to include those who depose them when they have outlived their usefulness.
+That would have to include those who depose of them when they have outlived their usefulness.
 After all, you’re not going to call a proctologist when a tree is threatening your home.
-And anyone who believes special skills are not needed, may be in for a rude awakening, if they’re going try it for themselves.
-Guys, this is one job better left to the professionals https://www.youtube.com/watch?v=55Kh8r9RHjE (beware; while mostly comical, there is some disturbing bodily injuries and colorful language).
+And anyone who believes special skill sets are not needed to remove a tree, may be in for a rude awakening, if they’re going try it for themselves.
+Guys, this is one job better left to the professionals https://www.youtube.com/watch?v=55Kh8r9RHjE (beware; while mostly comical, there is some disturbing bodily injuries and colorful language here).

 The days of the stereotypical, grizzled tree man driving an old, rusting pick-up, and wielding a slasher movie chainsaw are far behind us.
 Don’t get me wrong.
 Brawn still comes in handy.
 But today’s arboriculture is a thinking man’s game.
 Would you believe that climber hold’s two degrees?
 And that ground-man left a job that paid twice as much, just to sling sawdust and sweat on this hot, sticky day?